 1. Automatic Switching

-The core function of an ATS is its ability to automatically switch power sources during an outage, without requiring manual input.
-This ensures a quick response and uninterrupted power flow.
+An ATS’s primary purpose is to automatically switch power sources during an outage without requiring human intervention.
+This ensures a steady power supply and quick response.

 2. Real-Time Monitoring

-Many ATS units constantly monitor voltage, frequency, and power stability from the main supply.
-This allows it to react instantly when something goes wrong.
+Many ATS devices continuously monitor the power stability, frequency, and voltage of the main supply.
+This enables it to respond immediately in the event that something goes wrong.

 3. Fast Transfer Time